Walter S. Johnson Foundation

 - Invitation-only process: Do not submit unsolicited proposals.
 Instead, contact Program Director Yali Lincroft with a Letter of Inquiry to explore fit before investing application effort.

-- Geographic focus matters: Ensure your organization serves Northern California (45 eligible counties) or Nevada.
-State-level organizations are strongly preferred over county chapters.
+- Geographic focus matters: Ensure your organisation serves Northern California (48 eligible counties) or Nevada (all counties eligible).
+State-level organisations are strongly preferred over county chapters.

-- Age range is critical: Programs must specifically serve young people ages 14-26, with emphasis on foster youth and those disconnected from education and employment.
+- Age range is critical: Programmes must specifically serve young people ages 14-26, with emphasis on foster youth and those disconnected from education and employment.

-- System change and collaboration valued: The foundation prioritizes partnerships, policy reform, and system integration efforts that create sustainable solutions beyond individual program delivery.
+- System change and collaboration valued: The foundation prioritises partnerships, policy reform, and system integration efforts that create sustainable solutions beyond individual programme delivery.

 - Long review timeline: Plan for 2-6 months of due diligence including potential site visits and reference checks.
 Proposals are typically due 3 months before quarterly board meetings.

-- Relational approach: The foundation emphasizes relationships with grantees and supports organizational capacity building.
+- Relational approach: The foundation emphasises relationships with grantees and supports organisational capacity building.
 Expect ongoing communication and partnership beyond just grant funding.

 References